JuliusDegesys/matic-docs/docs/faq/wallet-bridge-faq.md

 It is always important to be careful with your private keys and **never share them with anyone**.
 If you still have some remaining funds, transfer them immediately to a new wallet.

-## How can I get MATIC tokens to pay for gas fees?

-We provide a [Gas Swap](https://wallet.polygon.technology/gas-swap/) service that will help you with that.
-You choose an amount of MATIC you need to complete your transaction and you can swap it for other tokens such as Ether or USDT.
-It’s worth noting that this is a **gas-less transaction**.
+## Ethereum has Goerli as its test Network.
+Does Polygon Network have a Test Network too?

+As the Ethereum Network has Goerli as its test network, the Polygon Mainnet has Mumbai.
+All transactions on this test network will be indexed on the Mumbai Explorer.

 ## The Token Swap is too slow.

 If you are trying to swap tokens and it is taking too long, you could try the same transaction on a different browser.
 If that doesn’t work and you’re facing an error, please send a screenshot to our Support team.

+## Which tokens are charged as the gas fees for token swap?
+Only MATIC.

 ## Which tokens can be used to swap for gas?
 Only these Tokens are supported for ‘Swap for Gas’: ETH, USDC, USDT, DAI, AAVE, LINK, WBTC, UNI, GHST, TEL, EMON, COMBO.

-## Which tokens are charged as the gas fees for token swap?
-Only MATIC.

-## How much MATIC token is enough for the gas fee?
-Users need to have a minimum of 0.01 MATIC in the Polygon mainnet.

 ## How to get ETH tokens?
 To acquire ETH tokens, you can either trade them for another token or fiat money on an exchange, buy them on an on-ramp (or on Metamask) or even swap other tokens for ETH using [Polygon’s token swap feature](https://wallet.polygon.technology/polygon/token-swap).

-## How to speed up the transaction?
+## How can I get MATIC tokens to pay for gas fees?

-You can do so by increasing the gas fees.
-Here's a link explaining how to do it on Metamask: https://metamask.zendesk.com/hc/en-us/articles/360015489251-How-to-Speed-Up-or-Cancel-a-Pending-Transaction.
+We provide a [Gas Swap](https://wallet.polygon.technology/gas-swap/) service that will help you with that.
+You choose an amount of MATIC you need to complete your transaction and you can swap it for other tokens such as Ether or USDT.
+It’s worth noting that this is a **gas-less transaction**.

+## Where can I get MATIC tokens directly?

+So MATIC tokens can be bought from any centralized ([Binance](https://www.binance.com/en), [Coinbase](https://www.coinbase.com/), et.al) or Decentralized ([Uniswap](https://uniswap.org/), [QuickSwap](https://quickswap.exchange/#/swap)) exchange.
+You may also research and try some on-ramps like [Transak](https://transak.com/), [Ramp](https://ramp.network/).
+The purpose for your purchase of MATIC coins should also determine where you'll buy them from and the network.
+It is advisable to have MATIC on the Ethereum mainnet if your intention is either staking or delegation.
+If your intent is a transaction on the Polygon mainnet, you should hold and transact with MATIC on the Polygon mainnet.